kevinyswong/kevinyswong.github.io/_old.md

 there is no moral statement in the universe itself, of the universe itself.
 Isn't that more challenging than returning to the old idea of a moral God?"
-Taken aback for a second from so direct a question, Scruton replied: "If you want to live your live being challenged, that's fine.
+Taken aback for a second from so direct a question, Scruton replied: "If you want to live your life being challenged, that's fine.
 There are lots of things more challenging than my worldview, but it doesn't follow they're for that reason more true.
 It's possible for someone like Rilke to live with a kind of death of God feeling, to say to himself, 'For God has been taken from the world,